 You’ve probably heard that probiotic-rich foods support a healthy gut.
 Why is that important to your health?
 Up to 80% of your immune system is thought to reside in your gut, so supporting gut health is critical to keeping pesky colds at bay.
 Make sure you’re getting plenty of “good bugs” during cold and flu season!

 Probiotic-rich foods are your best source of the good bugs that keep your gut working well, so seek out lacto-fermented sauerkraut, pickles, and kimchi, as well as unsweetened yogurt, kefir, kombucha, and other fermented drinks.
 (You can save a lot of money and plastic, plus skip all the added sugar by learning to make your own.
 Check out these tutorials on how to make your own kefir and raspberry kombucha from Whole Natural Life and coconut milk yogurt from Small Footprint Family.)
 You can also try a probiotic supplement.

 Prebiotics are important, too, so dig into some fiber-rich veggies.
 Lots more on gut health in this post.

-The Takeaway ~ Eating for Your Immune System
+The Takeaway ~ The Best Immune Boosting Foods

 I know that was a lot to take in!
 Examine your daily diet and pay attention to what might be missing.
 Writing down everything you eat every day for a week can give you a clearer picture and make it easier to see what you’re lacking.
 Short on veggies in general, or not enough orange ones?
 Maybe too little vitamin C or magnesium-rich foods?
 Need more protein?
 Below are some foods that do double — even triple — duty by supplying two or more of these important nutrients: